TomLXXVI/python-hvac/README.md

 The principal classes of `fluids`, that are used extensively throughout the code, are `Fluid` and `HumidAir`, which encapsulate CoolProp's API and allow to accept `Quantity` objects.
+A new module `fluid_experimental` has been added to subpackage `fluids` which has a better structured and understandable user interface, especially for defining mixtures.
+This module has not been integrated yet in other modules or subpackages, while it's still in an experimental stage.

 Finally, subpackage `charts` contains a package `matplotlibwrapper`, being a tiny wrapper around third-party library `matplotlib`, meant to ease the drawing